transcriptaze/sn-vcv/README.md

 ### Background

 Mathematically a _sine_ function is a special case of the Jacobi elliptic _sn_ function (in the same way that a circle is a special case of an ellipse).
-The _sn-vcv_ VCV modules use the _sn_ function rather than the _sine_ function to generate harmonically rich waveforms that are also continuous and differentiable.
+The _sn_ VCV modules use the _sn_ function rather than the _sine_ function to generate harmonically rich waveforms that are also continuous and differentiable.

 By modifying the parameters of the _sn_ function it is possible to smoothly morph between a sine wave,